icabulo/backend-assesment-mirv26/README.md

 # USER INSTRUCTIONS

+## How-to-use video:

+[This video](https://www.loom.com/share/96031660e0b74ed68cb95c8708cda291) shows how to use basic workflow for CRUD operations with the API.

+You can see the prodution FAVS-API deployed [here](https://backend-assesment-mirv26-production.up.railway.app/)

 ## Instructions

 This API aims to provide a better way to organize your favorite things: music, clothes, courses, etc., all in one place.
 You can create a user, then login into your account to create a list of favorite things you like, and finally add items to your list.
 Later on, this API can be consumed with a frontend application to ultimately allow a nicer user interface (UI).